opencog/atomspace-bridge/README.md

 * [EvaluationLink](https://wiki.opencog.org/w/EvaluationLink)
 * [PredicateNode](https://wiki.opencog.org/w/PredicateNode)

-From what I can tell, the above uses about the same amount of RAM as having explicit keys in each row.
+From what I can tell, the above alternate form uses about the same amount of RAM as having explicit keys in each row.
 It also takes just about the same amount of time to query over.
 So it does not seem to offer any size or performance advantage over brute-force primary/foreign keys.

 What it does do is provide a lot more flexibility: you can create and destroy joins at any time.
 You can join some rows but not others.
 All the usual stuff that makes the AtomSpace much more flexible than SQL.

 For just right now, we punt, and store the naked PRIMARY/FOREIGN KEY values as Atoms in the AtomSpace.
-It's klunky but it works.
+It feels ugly, but it works.

 Table Schemas
 -------------
 SQL table definitions provide a definition of the columns of that table.
-These are imported into the AtomSpace, where they are used to fhind they names of columns, and the types.
+These are imported into the AtomSpace, where they are used to find the names of the columns, and the types.
 (Note that the `EvaluationLink` above does not contain the column names.)
 Below is the current mapping.